redis/docs/content/develop/reference/eviction/index.md

 You should choose an eviction policy that fits the way your app accesses keys.
-You may be able to predict the access pattern in advance but you can also use information from the [`INFO`](#using-the-info-command) command at runtime to check or improve your choice of policy.
+You may be able to predict the access pattern in advance but you can also use information from the `INFO` command at runtime to check or improve your choice of policy (see
+[Using the `INFO` command](#using-the-info-command) below for more information).

 As a rule of thumb: